benj-lazaro/b-shop/README.md

-# j-shop
+# b-shop
-Front-end Web Project
+A front-end Web Project